-Agelanthus natalitius subsp. zeyheri, previously Tapinanthus natalitius and also T. zeyheri at another time, is a parasite commonly found on Senegalia caffra and other trees in the Magaliesberg.
+Agelanthus natalitius subsp. zeyheri, previously Tapinanthus natalitius, T. zeyheri and also Loranthus zeyheri at different times, is a parasite commonly found on Senegalia caffra and other trees in the Magaliesberg and Witwatersrand.

-The plant or part tree can be a beautiful plant in itself.
-While the birdlime bush, sometimes kills off host trees and might be removed from cherished garden trees, they might also be left alone as they’re pretty!
-Nothing lasts forever and after all, they’re part of nature.
+The plant or part tree can be beautiful and interesting in itself.
+While the birdlime bush sometimes kills off host trees and might be removed from cherished garden trees, they might also be left alone as part of nature!
+Nothing lives forever, death being as natural as life.

 The subspecies distribution is in the north of South Africa, in Limpopo, Mpumalanga, Gauteng, North West and KwaZulu-Natal.
-It is not considered to be threatened in its habitat early in the twenty first century (http://redlist.sanbi.org).
+It is not considered to be threatened in its habitat early in the twenty first century (Pooley, 1998; Germishuizen and Fabian, 1982; http://redlist.sanbi.org).